Ben-Yan-Bin/CarND-PID-Control-Project/README.md

 # Reflection
 Describe the effect each of the P, I, D components had in your implementation.
-* Proportional component (P): Makes the car steer towards the CTE.
-It is achieved by multiplying the CTE by P values.
-It will never reach the CTE but will oscillate around it, resulting in an unsecure behaviour.
-That's the reason to use I and D temrs.
+* Proportional component (P): Adjust the car steering based on the CTE.
+It will oscillate when reaching the CTE.
+That's why components I and D are introduced.

-* Integral component (I): Compensates the systematic bias.
-When the car steering has been incorrectly fixed, lets say to the left, the I term should compensate it.
-This is achieved acumulating the value of the surface between the car position and the CTE over time, and multipying this value by the I coefficient.
+* Integral component (I): It addresses the systematic bias.
+When the steering of the car is not accurate, the integral component will detect it and compensate it.
+But in this simulator, the systematic is quite small, so this component was set to 0.

-* Differential component (D): Counter-steers when the car begins to steer toward the CTE.
-It goes smaller as the car drives towards the CTE, avoiding P component tendency to ring and overshoot the center line.
+* Differential component (D): This component controls the steering towards the differential of the CET, to avoid the steering overshot and keep the drive smooth, especially approaching the center of the track.

-Describe how the final hyperparameters were chosen.
-All the parameters has been chosen by the old try/error technique.
-I've found that the I component was nearly innocuous in my solution, I've setted it to 0 and obtained better results.

-The final values are:
+The values of the components are tried out based on the error made, and the final results are:

 P = 0.18
 I = 0
-D = 3.0
+D = 2.5

 # CarND-Controls-PID